cathysimms/nflsurvivor/README.md

 covered during training.

 ## Requirements:
-* A Trello board (or equivalent Kanban board tech) - I plan on using Jira
+* A Trello board (or equivalent Kanban board tech)
 * A relational database with at least 2 tables
 * Clear Documentation
 * A functional CRUD application created in Python